ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-04-how-to-prioritize-tasks-of-a-software-development-project.md

 - What functionality is critical for end-users and the customer?
 - What risks are most critical? (risk exposure = probability \* loss)
-- What constraints are present? (time, scope, quality, budget, agility etc. See Wiegers, 2013 Chapter 16, Section “Prioritization based on value, cost, and risk”)
+- What constraints are present? (time, scope, quality, budget, agility etc. See Wiegers, 2013 Chapter 16, Section "Prioritization based on value, cost, and risk")
 - What are the dependencies between tasks?
 - What are the dependencies between the nonfunctional requirements?
 (Brosseau, 2010)